 5. Continue to Track your Net Worth

 Now that you have taken the time and energy to calculate your net worth, how are you going to continue to track it going forward?
 Some choose to simply use a pen and paper, adjusting their numbers periodically to see where their net worth is.
 Others will use a tool like Excel to do so, plugging their new asset and liability numbers in as they fluctuate.
 These options are a bit tedious and time consuming.
 However, there is a better solution!
-There are some personal net worth calculated and tracker tools, and the one that I would recommend is Personal Capital.
+There are some personal net worth calculators and tracker tools, and the one that I would recommend is Personal Capital.
 Through Personal Capital, you can have all of your savings, checking, retirement accounts, as well as loans, assets, and liabilities listed in one place.
 You can link your online accounts through Personal Capital, so that when you login either online or through the app, your net worth is calculated in real time!
 The best part is that Personal Capital is a completely free tool!
 If you would like to sign up to start tracking your net worth, use the link below.

 Disclosure: This link is a referral link, and I would receive a small commission if you choose to track your net worth for free through Personal Capital.